 In the Roman period, the temple was a military center, camp, and later an area of Christian worship that marked the end of the importance of this Temple.

 Best Trips to Egypt by Jakada Tours Egypt

-To enjoy an organized trip and visit the important temples of Egypt by a cruise on the Nile between Luxor and Aswan, check our travel packages to Egypt and choose your trip.
+To enjoy an organized trip and visit the important temples of Luxor, Egypt by a cruise on the Nile between Luxor and Aswan, check our Egypt Vacation Packages and choose your trip.